 In order for the CBD oil to be effective, it must be prepared properly.
 This includes taking the flowers, leaves, and stalks of the industrial hemp plants and both compressing and heating them.
 The resulting oil will be rich in CBD.

 A company that sells legitimate CBD products will then test this oil for precise levels of CBD.
 This will then allow them to develop products that have consistent and definite dosage amounts so that you can properly administer the CBD as needed.

 The CBD oil has to have a carrying agent, however.
 This is a part of the final product that keeps the CBD oil stable as well as edible and easily digestible.
 The best carrying agent for CBD oil is unrefined hemp oil.
 Not only does it give the CBD product a pleasant taste, but it is also full of nutrition.
 Remember that unrefined hemp oil has essential fatty acids, vitamins, antioxidants, and minerals.

 There are various CBD oil products.
 One common form of CBD oil is as a tincture.
 This is essentially just CBD oil (and hemp oil as a carrying agent) in liquid form.
 A bottle of tincture will have a dropper that dispenses a specific amount of CBD oil.
 The patient drops the CBD oil under the tongue and the medicine is absorbed through the mucous membranes.
 This bypasses the digestive system and enters the bloodstream much faster (usually within 10 to 15 minutes).

-If the CBD oil is derived from hemp plants, which have no THC content, then it is legal everywhere in the United States.
+If the CBD oil is derived from hemp plants, which have trace amounts of THC content, then it is legal everywhere in the United States.
 The keyword, however, is hemp-derived.
 That means that the CBD product must have been manufactured from the hemp plant.
-The final product will have no THC, meaning it will not cause any intoxication and will be completely legal.
+The final product will have 0.3% THC or less, meaning it will not cause any intoxication and will be completely legal.
 Certain companies exclusively sell hemp-derived CBD products.